MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <br>
 <details>
 <summary>Customer was facing issues with generating the access token using the endpoint oauth2/v2.0/token. with grant type as "authorization_code".

-As we discussed with AAD team for the Issue generating MS access token using(v2.0 endpoint), Based on the event shared (Correlation ID 73454783-f0c5-4d48-9f8a-3ea6b5bd06f3 | 2022-09-19 06:48:00Z), the issue seems to reside on the scopes encoding, i.e., the scopes were encoded twice. </summary>
+As we discussed with Azure AD team for the issue generating MS access token using (v2.0 endpoint), based on the event shared (Correlation ID 73454783-f0c5-4d48-9f8a-3ea6b5bd06f3 | 2022-09-19 06:48:00Z), the issue seems to reside on the scopes encoding, that is, the scopes were encoded twice. </summary>

 <br>
-Configure the application you're using to only execute HTML encoding of the scopes once, so the scopes can be correctly sent and evaluated by AAD.
+Configure the application you're using to only execute HTML encoding of the scopes once, so the scopes can be correctly sent and evaluated by Azure AD.

 </details>

 <br>

 <details>
-<summary>Implementation of Bot SSO in React .Partner is looking for guidance for the same.</summary>
+<summary>Implementation of Bot SSO in React.
+Partner is looking for guidance for the same.</summary>

 <br>
-Code samples which has been shared is in .net /Node js.
+Code sample has been shared is in .NET or Node js.

 </details>